 Denver Overloaded Truck Collision Attorneys

-Representing Overloaded Truck Collision Victims
+Representing Overloaded Truck Collision Victims in Denver

 An overloaded truck – or a truck carrying too much either for the weight limits or for the size of the truck itself – can cause extensive damage.
 They’re more prone to rollovers and jackknifes because they become top or side heavy.
 Their weight makes them almost impossible to stop once control has been lost, even with other cars in their path.

 We at Leventhal Puga Braley P.C. have seen just how devastating these crashes can be.
 We have years of experience working with truck crash victims and know that there’s no way to truly fix what has been done.
 But we still do our best to fight for our clients’ right to compensation.
-If you or a loved one have been injured in an overloaded truck crash, contact us at (303) 759-9945 and find out what options are available to you.
+If you or a loved one have been injured in a Denver overloaded truck crash, contact us at (303) 759-9945 and find out what options are available to you.

 Common Overloaded Truck Injuries